Edit: You can now find the slouchy version here.

 Repeat row 2 until the brim is your desired length.
 I made mine 22" when lightly stretched.
 Make it as long as you need to fit comfortably on your head, but please keep in mind that the brim will stretch a bit with use (although it will lose some of its potential stretchiness as you fold it and crochet over the top later on).
 If it's simpler, you can also use the alternative brim from the slouchy version.

-Round 1: Inserting the hook through both ends of the folded brim, work 84 sc evenly across the top.
+Round 1: Inserting the hook through both ends of the folded brim, work 84 sc evenly across the top, with the right side facing out.
 This will close it off, leaving a thicker brim.
 If you've divided your brim into 4 sections, you can evenly work 21 sc into each section (or you can just eyeball it if that works better for you).
 Join to the first sc with a ss.
 (84) Or, if you want to make the circumference of the hat larger, you can increase the number of stitches over the top of the brim (just be sure that it's an even number of stitches).